What Really Is Physiotherapy?

 A physiotherapist will help you understand what happens to the joints and muscles when you have arthritis.
 Understanding the condition is important when it comes to managing the pain associated with arthritis.
 Arthritis will cause pain in one or more joints of the body.
 Medications can help, but the physiotherapist will inform you about other effective methods of pain relief that work alongside your arthritis medications.
 For example, ice packs can be used to soothe swollen joints.
 Heat packs are effective in relaxing tense and tired muscles.
 Splinting of painful and swollen joints is also helpful during a flare-up of rheumatoid arthritis.
 The therapist will provide temporary splints for you.
 On the other hand, TENS (transcutaneous electrical nerve stimulation) will work to block pain messages to the brain and alter the perception of pain.
 It is a small electronic device that helps send pulses to the nerve endings via the pads that are placed on the skin.
 It will cause a tingling sensation which you may find soothing.

-Overdoing or doing nothing will increase your pain.
+Overdoing it or equally doing nothing will increase your pain.
 The therapist will recommend increasing the activity levels at a rate that you can cope with.
 You should also find the right balance between activity and rest.
 When you plan your activities so that you don’t overdo them, you can easily enjoy the thing you love.

 Regular Graded Exercises